-The survey reach is located in northwest Los Angeles County and east Ventura County (Figure 1).
-Surveys were conducted in potentially suitable habitat in portions of the Santa Clara River, major tributary streams, and adjacent uplands from approximately 1200 feet east (upstream) from the confluence with Castaic Creek, west (downstream) approximately seven (7) miles to the Las Brisas Bridge crossing in eastern Ventura County (Figure 2).
-The survey area is situated within the Newhall and Val Verde, California U.S. Geological Survey (USGS) 7.5-minute quadrangle maps.
+The survey reach is located in northwest Los Angeles County (Figure 1).
+The River Village project area that is the subject of this report was included as part of a larger scale protocol survey conducted in potentially suitable habitat in portions of the Santa Clara River and adjacent uplands from approximately 1200 feet east (upstream) from the confluence with Castaic Creek, west (downstream) approximately seven (7) miles to the Las Brisas Bridge crossing in eastern Ventura County.
+The area surveyed on and adjacent to the River Village project site is illustrated in Figure 2.
+The survey area is situated within the Newhall, California U.S. Geological Survey (USGS) 7.5-minute quadrangle map.